Ptujec/LaunchBar/Menus/README.md

 </plist>
 ```

+## Nitty Gritty Details

+If you launch a menu item, after performing the action, the LB interface will not refresh automatically.
+This is especially relevant for [toggled items](https://developer.apple.com/design/human-interface-guidelines/menus#Toggled-items).
+If you bring up LB again, the changed state is not reflected until you use the action again.
+You can probably reuse the item without refreshing.
+Just be aware that it does the opposite of what it says.

 ## Alternatives

-If the setup sounds too cumbersome to you check out my ["Menu Bar"](https://github.com/Ptujec/LaunchBar/tree/master/Menu-Bar#launchbar-action-menu-bar-powered-by-finbar) action.
+If the setup sounds too cumbersome to you, check out my ["Menu Bar"](https://github.com/Ptujec/LaunchBar/tree/master/Menu-Bar#launchbar-action-menu-bar-powered-by-finbar) action.
 It pretty much does the same thing but is powered by [Finbar](https://www.roeybiran.com/apps/finbar).

 There are a few differences, though, compared to this action.
 The Finbar-powered action does not show menus, just the items in them.
 Exclusions happen after retrieving all contents rather than while retrieving them.